Tesla Employees Say Gigafactory Problems Are Worse Than Known - Slashdot

 Tesla under investigation for possible breach of securities law, WSJ reports [techcrunch.com]

-What the NTSB knows about the fatal Tesla crash, so far [techcrunch.com]
+What the NTSB know [techcrunch.com]

 Is this really news?
-(Score:4, Insightful)
+(Score:5, Insightful)

 I think a bigger story would be "Company is pushing the envelope and nothing goes wrong at all."